Hadiyahh/Hadiyahh/README.md

 JLR UWINDSOR Hackathon (4 months)
 - Collaborating on an AI/ML solution

+Working on automating the finance system for a national non-profit organization
+- Developing a full-stack web application to streamline budget tracking, approval workflows, and financial reporting — including database schema design, backend API, and frontend dashboard.

+Working on a bookstore project (1 month left)
+- Following Agile principles — using Scrum sprints and XP practices for iterative delivery.

 ### Certifications
 - OOP in C++ Certificate (given by educative.io)
 - Intro to SQL (given by Scrimba)